Khaled Abdul-Wahab

-Khaled Abdul-Wahab (1 March 1911 – 4 September 1997) was a Tunisian Muslim Arab man who saved several Jewish families from Nazi persecution, in Vichy-controlled Tunisia during the Holocaust.
+Khaled Abdul-Wahab (1 March 1911 – 4 September 1997) was a Tunisian Arab Muslim man who saved several Jewish families from Nazi persecution, in Vichy-controlled Tunisia during the Holocaust.
 He has been called the 'Tunisian Schindler'.

 Wartime rescue of Jews

 Abdul-Wahab, the son of a wealthy aristocratic family, had frequently travelled abroad during his youth, mostly to France.
 Before the war he had studied art and architecture in New York.
 He was 31 when German troops occupied Vichy Tunisia in November 1942.
 French Tunisia was then home to approximately 100,000 Jews.
 Under the Nazis' anti-Semitic policies, they were forced to wear yellow badges and were subject to fines and having their property confiscated.
 More than 5,000 Tunisian Jews were sent to forced labor camps, where 46 are known to have died.
-Another 160 Tunisian Jews in France were sent to European death camps - which might have been the fate of Jews in Vichy Tunisia itself, had Nazi rule lasted longer.
+Another 160 Tunisian Jews in France were sent to European death camps.

-Abdul-Wahab, an interlocutor between the Nazis and the population of the coastal town of Mahdia, heard that German officers were planning to rape a local Jewish woman, whom he realized must be Odette Boukhris, the wife of an acquaintance.
-He plied the German with wine until the German was drunk and drove to the oil factory where the family had taken refuge, and picked up the Boukhris family and their neighbours, the Ouzzan family, 25 people and took them to his family's farm, and kept them there for 4 months, allocating a small room to each family member.
+Abdul-Wahab, acting as an interlocutor between the Nazis and the population of the coastal town of Mahdia, heard that German officers were planning to rape a local Jewish woman, whom he realized must be Odette Boukhris, the wife of an acquaintance.
+He plied the German with wine until the German was drunk and drove to the oil factory where the family had taken refuge, and picked up the Boukhris family and their neighbours, the Ouzzan family, 25 people, and took them to his family's farm, and kept them there for 4 months, allocating a small room to each family member.
 Despite the contiguity of Khaled's farm to a Red Cross camp where injured German soldiers were tended, none of the farm-hands, who knew of the presence of these hidden Jews, revealed the fact.
-They stayed until the end of the Nazi occupation ended, and in April 1943, with the arrival of the British at Mahdia, all the families returned to their homes.
+They stayed until the Nazi occupation ended, and in April 1943, with the arrival of the British at Mahdia, all the families returned to their homes.